Skip to main content

 Molecular Biology and Bioinformatics

-This module introduces you to a range of modern molecular biology concepts and techniques.
-General molecular biology, molecular biology of genetic diseases and the use of molecular biology for applications such as the production of recombinant proteins and biomedical science forensic applications will be addressed.
+You are introduced to a range of modern molecular biology concepts and techniques.
+You address general molecular biology, molecular biology of genetic diseases, and using molecular biology for applications such as the production of recombinant proteins, and biomedical science forensics.
 The new age of molecular biology is underpinned by gene/genome sequencing, sequence analysis and sequence manipulation.
-You will be given a thorough introduction to the principles of sequence analysis and how these techniques have revolutionised all areas of molecular biology.
-Particular attention will be paid to the technique of PCR.
-The module will also introduce bioinformatics concepts around visualising and analysing DNA sequence data, as well as basic molecular data analysis.
-The module content will be delivered via a series of interactive lectures that will allow students to gain insight into the theoretical aspects of molecular biology and bioinformatics.
-A series of laboratory practical sessions will introduce the basic techniques that lie at the heart of modern molecular biology such as DNA purification, PCR, restriction digestion, nucleic acid analysis via agarose gels, and sequencing.
+You explore the principles of sequence analysis and how these techniques have revolutionised molecular biology.
+Particular attention is on the technique of polymerase chain reaction (PCR).
+You learn the bioinformatics concepts around visualising and analysing DNA sequence data, and basic molecular data analysis.
+You gain insight into the theoretical aspects of molecular biology and bioinformatics, and learn the basic techniques of modern molecular biology such as DNA purification, PCR, restriction digestion, and nucleic acid analysis through agarose gels and sequencing.

 Optional work placement year